georgjz/thirty-days-of-rust/Rust Diary/Day 04.md

 `mod` = `#include` - LOL

 How to recursive types work in Rust?
+You have to work around the stupid borrow checker, fun.
+Maybe I'm an idiot but working *around* the type system to achieve recursive data types is stupid.

+Macros need to be brought explicitly into scope with  `#[macro_export]` - why?

+Even the simpliest things add undue amount of noise to the code.